ACT Test Security Protocols: What to Expect

 feature_acttestsecurity.jpg

 Standardized test materials must be kept under lock and key to ensure fairness and scoring accuracy during each administration.
-The ACT is no exception to this rule, and ACT Inc. has many regulations in place to prevent the distribution of confidential test questions to the public.
+The ACT is no exception to this rule, and the organization has many regulations in place to prevent the distribution of confidential test questions to the public.
 In this article, I'll go through all of the ACT test security rules, what security breaches have occurred in recent years, and what this means for students in general.

 Why Is ACT Test Security a Concern?

-It’s extremely important for ACT Inc. to ensure that the test materials are secure before, during and after each administration.
+It’s extremely important for the ACT to ensure that the test materials are secure before, during and after each administration.
 In the event that someone acquires test materials before the exam, the integrity of that whole administration of the test is compromised.
 Students with prior knowledge of the test will earn artificially high scores and skew the curve, putting other students who didn’t cheat at a significant disadvantage.
 Breaches in test security also undermine the credibility of the testing organization and the validity of the test as a measure of academic ability.

-How Does ACT Inc. Ensure Test Security?
+How Does the ACT Ensure Test Security?

 Security of Test Materials Before the Exam

-Access to test materials before test day is restricted to test coordinators who work for ACT Inc. School staff may assist in organizing the materials, but only if the test coordinator is also present and the staff member doesn’t have any relatives who will be testing during this administration.
+Access to test materials before test day is restricted to test coordinators who work for the ACT.
+School staff may assist in organizing the materials, but only if the test coordinator is also present and the staff member doesn’t have any relatives who will be testing during this administration.
 Anyone who assists with the test materials must be identified on the ACT State and District Testing Staff List.
 Anyone who may potentially take the ACT within the next 12 months is prohibited from gaining access to the test materials.
 Test materials can’t be transferred to or from another location without prior authorization by ACT Inc.

 Test coordinators are responsible for all testing materials from start to finish to prevent tampering by anyone at individual schools.
 The test coordinator checks all the packages of test booklets upon receipt at each school to ensure that none have been tampered with.
 The materials are also counted to ensure that there are no missing booklets or booklets with broken seals.
 The seals on all test booklets must remain intact until the examinee breaks them on test day.
 The carton of test booklets is then resealed by the test coordinator, locked away in a secure area, and only brought back out on the morning of the test.